librolibro/cellular-automaton.nvim/README.md

     name = 'slide',
 }

--- init function is invoked only once at the start
+-- init method is invoked only once at the start
--- config.init = function (grid, config) end
+-- function config:init(grid) end

--- update function
+-- update method
-config.update = function (grid)
+function config:update(grid)
     for i = 1, #grid do
         local prev = grid[i][#(grid[i])]
         for j = 1, #(grid[i]) do